DenisFrezzato/hyper-ts/README.md

 import * as express from 'express' import { NonEmptyString } from 'io-ts-types/lib/NonEmptyString'
-import { fromLeft, Middleware, of, decodeParam, Status, status, StatusOpen, ResponseEnded } from 'hyper-ts' import { fromMiddleware } from 'hyper-ts/lib/express'
+import { fromLeft, Middleware, of, decodeParam, Status, status, StatusOpen, ResponseEnded } from 'hyper-ts' import { toRequestHandler } from 'hyper-ts/lib/express'

 //
 // model